Photocopying and Scanning is not working at Westdale Branch. We aim to fix it as soon as possible.

 - Request up to one week in advance.

-- Request one session per day up to three times per week.
+- Book in advance 3 times per week.
 (For 3D prints, this is equivalent to 12 hours of printing per week.)

 - Reservation up to three hours for Media Studios and two hours for all other equipment or rooms.